SkySaves/QT-Book-Search/README.md

 # QT Book-Search

-This is a re-work of my previous program "Book-Search."

-This rework uses the QT framework, which includes a user friendly GUI.

-Collaborative project with Fernando and Johnathan.

-## You must copy the database into the build directory if you compile yourself!

-### v0.0.3:
-      -Added a splash screen before the program launches, the PNG file it uses is included in the directory.

-### v0.0.5:

-      -Added a splash screen (requires the included PNG file).

-      -Added login functionality.

-      -Added a menu bar.
-Only the About option is working right now.

-      -Added a status bar at the bottom of the application displaying how many books are in the database.

-### v0.0.6:

-      -Set the screen to the users primary screen, displays the splash screen on their second screen if they have one.

-      -Modified the splashscreen to take up no more that 15% of the available desktop space.

-### v0.0.7:
-      -Display hardware information to the user on a separate screen (Launch from Help menu).

-      -Set the screen to the users primary screen, displays the splash screen on their second screen if they have one.

-      -Uses a qMessageBox in the application when an entry is incorrect.

-      -Modified the splashscreen to take up no more that 15% of the available desktop space.

-### v0.0.8:
-      -Now uses QFile and a separate dialog box to create a notes dialog from the mainwindow, which then exports the note to a .txt file.

-      -Added an Admin Login menu launched from the customer login menu.

-      -Added an Admin UI that gives you many administrative options.

-      -Added a Registration UI from the customer login menu that allows you to create a new customer account.

-      -Minor bug fixes.

-### v0.0.9:
-      -Added a Pac-Man easter egg

-      -Added Cart functionality.

-      -Added Checkout functionality.

-### v1.0.0:
-      -Changed the results section to a table so the user is able to click on the book they would like to add to their cart.

-      -Added a receipt that is created as a text file in the build directory.

-      -Final version

-:zzz: :zzz: :zzz: :zzz: :zzz: :zzz: :zzz: :zzz: :zzz: :zzz: :zzz: :zzz:
+## Overview
+QT Book-Search is a rework of the previous "Book-Search" program, now utilizing the QT framework for a user-friendly GUI.
+This collaborative project with Fernando and Johnathan brings a more interactive and engaging experience to book management.

+## Features
+- **User-Friendly GUI**: Built with the QT framework for an enhanced user experience.
+- **Splash Screen**: A splash screen is displayed before the program launches.
+- **Login Functionality**: Secure login system for users, including an admin login.
+- **Menu Bar and Status Bar**: Easy navigation with a menu bar and a status bar displaying the number of books in the database.
+- **Hardware Information Display**: Provides hardware information on a separate screen.
+- **Notes Functionality**: Ability to create notes and export them to a .txt file.
+- **Admin and Registration UI**: Administrative options and user registration functionality.
+- **Cart and Checkout**: Features for managing a shopping cart and checkout process.
+- **Pac-Man Easter Egg**: A fun Pac-Man game as an easter egg.
+- **Receipt Generation**: Generates a receipt as a text file in the build directory.

+## Installation
+To install and run QT Book-Search:
+1. Clone the repository:
+2. Ensure you have QT installed and set up in your environment.
+3. Copy the database into the build directory if compiling yourself.
+4. Compile and run the application.

+## Usage
+After installation, run the executable to start the application.
+Use the login functionality to access the system.
+Navigate through the application using the menu bar and interact with the various features like book searching, cart management, and checkout.

+## Contributing
+Contributions are welcome.
+Feel free to fork the repository, make changes, and submit pull requests.

+## Version History
+- **v0.0.3**: Initial splash screen implementation.
+- **v0.0.5**: Login functionality and menu bar added.
+- **v0.0.6**: Screen optimization for primary and secondary displays.
+- **v0.0.7**: Hardware information display and improved splash screen.
+- **v0.0.8**: Notes functionality and admin UI enhancements.
+- **v0.0.9**: Pac-Man easter egg, cart, and checkout features.
+- **v1.0.0**: Final version with receipt generation and table view for search results.